 While stocking glass bottles of Coca-Cola in the refrigerator at a restaurant she worked in, one spontaneously exploded in Gladys Escola’s hand.
 The broken bottle deeply severed nerves and muscles in her thumb and palm.

 Escola sued Coca-Cola for negligence to recover damages for her injury.
-She was unable to introduce the broken bottle as evidence in trial because it was thrown away after the accident.
+She was unable to introduce the broken bottle as evidence in the trial because it was thrown away after the accident.
 A Coca-Cola delivery driver testified he saw other bottles similarly explode, but he could not explain why.

 The Legal Arguments